 That left us with the job of researching caterers.
 When we went to check out the venue for the first time, several people in the area recommended this local barbecue place – Ray Brothers BBQ.
 So of course we went there right after for dinner.
 And oh my goodness, it was amazing!
 And we loved that it kind of fit in our theme because it was barbecue (a southern specialty) in New York on a cold winter’s day.
 Perfect.

-On to drinks: Since we live so close to the Finger Lakes wine region, it was important to me that we have local wines from wineries we actually visited.
+Since we live so close to the Finger Lakes wine region, it was important to me that we had local wines from wineries we had actually visited.
 We made a day out of visiting wineries and we picked up a few cases for the wedding.
 Another super-friendly budget option – buying by the case and directly from the winery!
 We were then able to showcase that we had local wines and people loved them!
 (In case you’re wondering, we used Miles Wine Cellars, Heron Hill Winery, and Owera Vineyards.)

 Again, I wanted something unique for our unity ceremony.
 Everything else was already unconventional, so it didn’t make sense for us to do the typical candle or sand jar.
 I (again) spent a lot of time researching online, and finally found something that spoke to us: a whiskey aging ceremony.
-After digging around a little more, I realized that my favorite local distillery, Black Button Distilling, offers whiskey-aging kits!
+After our visit to Jack Daniel’s Distillery in Tennessee, whiskey had become significant in our travels, just like our visits to wineries and breweries.
+So I did a little more digging and discovered that my favorite local distillery, Black Button Distilling, offers whiskey-aging kits!
 So we drove out there one night, had a few drinks and got the kit for our wedding.
 To this day, it is still the most talked about part of our ceremony.
 We loved it!

 The cake!
 So important and another place that we got lucky.
 Our cake was gifted to us by a dear friend who owns a bakery business on the side.
 I gave her some photos I found and liked on Pinterest, and she made me a beautiful wedding cake – that was even more delicious that it looked!
 (The middle layer was apple cinnamon with chunks of apple.
 YUM!)
 My favorite part was the middle layer shaped as a piece of luggage with the travel tag “Mr & Mrs” on it!